Location: Redmond, Oregon

 SnoTemp’s Redmond facility is designed to accommodate future expansions with ease and can grow alongside the needs of its customers.

-To enhance the visual aesthetics of the exterior, Fisher’s architect added an entry canopy, concrete block walls, and horizontal metal panels, thereby giving texture and depth to the expansive facade generally associated with a distribution center.
+To enhance the visual aesthetics of the exterior, Fisher’s architect added an entry canopy, concrete block walls, and horizontal metal panels.
+Thereby giving texture and depth to the expansive façade generally associated with a distribution center.

 The seven-month construction schedule was achievable because of Fisher’s integrated construction services.
-Fisher crews self-performed the site work and the thermal panel installation, while Fisher’s professional services included architecture, engineering, and construction management.
+Fisher crews self-performed the site work and the thermal panel installation.
+While Fisher’s professional services included architecture, engineering, and construction management.